 The Chinese space exploration program is well under way.
-It is perhaps the most ambitious Chinese voyage of discovery since Zheng He set sale at the beginning of the Ming dynasty.
+It is perhaps the most ambitious Chinese voyage of discovery since Zheng He set sail at the beginning of the Ming dynasty.
 Chinese Space pioneer, Wang Xiji has proclaimed that space is the ‘Fourth Great Territory’ after land, sea and air.

 In the early years of the People's Republic, China followed its then ally the Soviet Union which had put Sputnik ➚ into space in 1957.
 The Sino-Soviet split put paid to a joint development plan and China shelved its program until 1967.
 Then, when the space race between the USSR and USA was at its height, China, rather quietly, continued rocket research and on April 24th 1970 China launched its first large satellite into orbit Dong fang hong yi 东方红一号 The East Is Red One.